LukeFrankio/CiviWave-FEM/README.md

 - `RefDocs/` — the long-form spec, plan, and TODO guidance
 - `cmake/` — custom modules for toolchain probing and shader compilation (TBD)
 - `src/` — core application code (matrix-free solver, Vulkan backend)
-- `shaders/` — Slang modules compiled to SPIR-V at build time
+- `shaders/` — Slang modules compiled to SPIR-V at build time if a prebuilt `slangc` is available.
+If `slangc` is not provided, the build will emit stub SPIR-V files so the project can still build without full shader compilation
 - `tests/` — Google Test-powered regression and validation harnesses
 - `assets/` — canonical meshes, YAML scenarios, and validation snapshots